 }

 1b.
 (10pts) The secondary objective from the study above in part (a) is exploratory and will compare some baseline lab biomarkers by randomized arm.
 From the table above, choose one of the sample sizes that you calculated.
-Calculate the effect size that you will be able to detect with 80% statistical power assuming the biomarker is continuous and using a two sample t test.
+Calculate the effect size that you will be able to detect with 80% statistical power, assuming the biomarker is continuous and using a two sample t test.

 If the sample size per group is 91, the effect size that is able to be detected with 80% statistical power is 0.4176 given that the standard deviation of the biomarker is 1 and significant level is 0.05.